-Placement and Depth
+Converging Lines in Photography for Placement and Depth

-When you place yourself in the frame like this allows multiple lines to converge at a single point when given enough distance.
-This can create a strong sense of depth; the lines draw your eyes into the frame, to a seemingly infinite destination.
+When you place yourself in the frame like this, multiple lines converge at a single point when given enough distance.
+This can create a strong sense of depth.
+The lines draw your eyes into the frame to a seemingly infinite destination.

-When the lines start at one side of the frame, the feeling of depth is lessened but they still draw your attention to a single point, as shown below.
+When the lines start at one side of the frame, the feeling of depth is lessened.
+But they still draw your attention to a single point, as shown below.

 Direction and Movement

-In the photo below, I used the converging lines of the pavement to draw the viewers eyes up towards the eyes of my subject.
-The convergence on the eyes, with the eyes looking down the lines, creates an opposing sense of direction and an interesting balance to the photo.When you place your subject in the foreground with lines converging behind them, you create multiple, contrasting points of interest.
+In the photo below, I used the pavement’s converging lines to draw the viewer’s eyes up toward my subject’s eyes.
+Note that his eyeline is looking down the converging lines.
+This creates an opposing sense of direction and an interesting balance in the photo.When you place your subject in the foreground, use converging lines behind them.
+This creates multiple contrasting points of interest.

 Focal Length and Distance

-Some Points to Consider When Shooting
+Points to Consider When Shooting Converging Lines

 - Where do you want your lines to converge?